jasonleebrown/machisplin/README.md

 # Need help with the high-resolution topography data?
 1. Get a high-resolution elevation model
--Download 30m or 90m elevation data and mosaic tile to single file in GIS https://earthexplorer.usgs.gov/ (requires registration)
+-Download 30m or 90m elevation data and mosaic tile to a single file in GIS https://earthexplorer.usgs.gov/ (requires registration)

 2. Use the high-resolution elevation model to create topography layers: